 Florida Tax Surge

-In Jacksonville, median monthly property taxes have risen by 59.6 percent since 2019, to $228.
+According to Redfin, out of the top five major U.S. metros where property tax bills have increased the most since the pandemic in percentage terms, Florida accounts for three: Jacksonville, Tampa, and Miami.In Jacksonville, median monthly property taxes have risen by 59.6 percent since 2019, to $228.
 In Tampa, tax rates have jumped by more than 56 percent, with monthly payments at $250.
-Miami saw an over 48 percent increase, with homeowners paying $367 in property taxes each month.
+Miami saw a more than 48 percent increase, with homeowners paying $367 in property taxes each month.

-Rising home value is one of the reasons why property taxes in the state have surged over the last five years, Redfin noted.
+Rising home values is one of the reasons why property taxes in the state have surged over the last five years, Redfin noted.
 In fact, home values in Florida have “skyrocketed” during this period, partly due to the pandemic home buying boost.

 Florida’s rising population is another factor that has resulted in higher demand for government services like roads and schools, which forces localities to raise taxes.
 Inflation is also a contributor.